+ Event Details

 The Year was 1975, under the direction of Bud Wendall, Opryland theme park had aquired the famous German Carousel, from the Black Forest of Germany, one of the oldest carousels in the world, and the only one of its kind.
 Opryland was faced with the dilemma of finding someone who could restore the Rococo masterwork paintings and ornate cherubs that adorn the carousel.
 It was Kathleen Deerie Carlton’s art history knowledge and expertise in fine art that won her the overwhelming task of preparing the Carousel for the public viewing.
 Soon afterward, a devastating flood made her responsibilities and position with Opryland theme park permanent.
 She stayed on to become assist art Director for the park and continued to look after the art works of the carousel as well as designing and illustrating much of the look and atmosphere of everything related to Opryland USA.

-In 1992 she opened the White Tiger Gallery in Nashville, which she owned and operated until 2003.
-In 2006, Deerie opened her studio overlooking Broadway accross from the (Frist Center) Art Museum while serving as president of the Tennessee Art League 07-08.
-Today Deerie continues her studies in art history and paintings in contemporary realism.
+In 1992 she opened the White Tiger Art Gallery in Nashville, on West End ave.
+Deerie opened her studio overlooking Broadway accross from the (Frist Center) Art Museum while serving as president of the Tennessee Art League.

 Kathleen was the owner and operator of White Tiger Gallery.
 For nearly two decades she has enjoyed working with artists and decorators to help them achieve the desired results for their movie shoots, home or commercial projects.